New Jersey’s “Move Over” law went into effect in 2009 and has essentially the same requirements but carries 2 points and up to a $500 fine (!)

 New York Traffic Violations Defense

-To talk with a New York traffic ticket lawyer call the Rosenblum Law Firm at: 1-888-883-5LAW now, or send us an e-mail.
+To talk with a New York traffic ticket lawyer call the Rosenblum Law at: 1-888-883-5LAW now, or send us an e-mail.
 We can produce results.
 But don’t take our word for it.
 See our reviews from our past clients.